hashgraph/hedera-wallet-connect/README.md

 This library provides tools and recommendations on how to integrate Hedera into an application that requires communication with a wallet that supports Hedera.
 There are 2 different paths to integrate Hedera in this context.
-Both approaches use the [WalletConnect](https://walletconnect.network/) network to send messages from apps to wallets.
+Both approaches use the [WalletConnect](https://walletconnect.network/) network to send messages from apps to wallets and back.

 ## Hedera APIs